wolfderechter/ArtMarketplace/README.md

  - NuGet Packages
  - Auth0
  - BlobStorage
+ - Playwright

 ## How to run

-Clone project in visual studio
+ - Clone project in visual studio
-Change startup project to EuropArt.Server
+ - Change startup project to EuropArt.Server
-Go to the startup.cs in EuropArt.Server and put line 42 in comment and line 44 out of comment Finally run the project.
+ - Go to the startup.cs in EuropArt.Server and put line 42 in comment and line 44 out of comment
+ - Finally run the project

+## How to run the tests

+ - Open a terminal in the project
+ - Cd to EuropArt.Server and execute 'dotnet run'
+ - Cd to EuropArt.PlaywrightTests and execute 'dotnet test'

 ## Group members